 - Create a place of sanctuary

-Recognizing the importance of the current green space, Haven Green’s proposal exceeds the requirements of the NYC HPD request for proposal by providing more than 8,000 square feet of publicly-accessible open space and gardens, which will include programmed activities available to the community at large.
+Recognizing the importance of the current green space, Haven Green’s proposal exceeds the requirements of the NYC HPD request for proposal by providing nearly 16,000 square feet of publicly-accessible open space and gardens, which will include programmed activities available to the community at large.

 The gardens will be created as a place for neighbors to gather, soak up the sun and relax and will reflect the vision and identity of the community.
 Part of that means planting native flora.
 The proposed building massing will allow solar access to the gardens, permitting a wide variety of vegetation and plant life in the garden.